-Sep Jan Мау Sep Ref Outcomes Action Lead Milestone - Apr 21 - Aug 21 - Dec 21 ¥2 4.1 To have a clear understanding of the joint commissioning priorities through the Somerset Integrated Care System (ICS) Review Joint Commissioning arrangements between Health, Care and Education Joint Commissioning Leads (SCC/CCG), Public Health Commissioning Lead (SCC) An independent review of joint commissioning in Somerset is concluded with the report that will, include: context and background information about families and outcomes for individuals in Somerset an overview of good or promising practice from elsewhere feedback from interviews with people involved in commissioning across the County Council and CCG learning set discussions on options, merits and risk Based on the results of the independent review of joint commissioning, an analysis of options, preferences and recommended ways forward is completed and potential implications for other areas of joint commissioning such as community health, public health, children and adult social care, schools, mental health and wellbeing are identified across the system.
-We will seek to improve joint commissioning Activities Collaborative Co-produced Commissioning Activities Collaborative Governance, Resources and Budgets A joint local area plan for implementing the agreed recommendations is co- developed and agreed by the local area
+Sep Jan May Sep Ref Outcomes Action Lead Milestone Dec 20 Apr 21 Aug 21 Dec 21 Y2 4.1 Dage 34 To have a clear understanding of the joint commissioning priorities through the Somerset Integrated Care System (ICS) Review Joint Commissioning arrangements between Health, Care and Education Joint Commissioning Leads (SCC/CCG), Public Health Commissioning Lead (SCC) An independent review of joint commissioning in Somerset is concluded with the report that will, include: context and background information about families and outcomes for individuals in Somerset an overview of good or promising practice from elsewhere feedback from interviews with people involved in commissioning across the County Council and CCG learning set discussions on options, merits and risk Based on the results of the independent review of joint commissioning, an analysis of options, preferences and recommended ways forward is completed and potential implications for other areas of joint commissioning such as community health, public health, children and adult social care, schools, mental health and wellbeing are identified across the system.
+We will seek to improve joint commissioning arrangements across 4 key areas: Collaborative Co-produced Commissioning Activities Collaborative Co-produced Individual Solutions Collaborative Commissioning Teams Collaborative Governance, Resources and Budgets A joint local area plan for implementing the agreed recommendations is co- developed and agreed by the local area

-Sep Jan May Sep Ref Outcomes Action Lead Milestone - Dec 20 - Apr 21 - Aug 21 - Dec 21 ¥2 4.2 There is a clear and shared understanding of the local area needs and and shared understanding of the local area needs and the current provision for children & young people with SEND Area needs and the current provision for children & young people with SEND Area needs and their families Area needs of local children, young people and their families Area needs of local services from so education (based on information from evolution of the services from so education (based on information from evolution of the services from so education (based on information from evolution of the services from so education (based on information from evolution of the services from so education (based on information from evolution of the services from so equity in access for demographics across Area needs and understand the support they are get commissioning framework and the support they are get commissioning framework and the support they are get commissioning framework Somerset strategic needs assessment accurately reflects the needs of local Somerset strategicCneeds assessmentLaccurately reflects(Sthe needs of localP Somerset strategic Commissioning Needs Assessment.
-Specific needs assessments will inform all j needs assessment Leads commissioning projects accurately reflects (SCC/CCG), he needs of local Public Health All commissioning activity will be underpinned by the Strategic Needs Assessment.
-Specific needs assessments will inform all joint commissioning projects provision for children & 5 The annual refresh of the Somerset SEND Strategic Needs assessment young people with SEND Develop a map of local services from social care, health and education (based on information from evidence from the local offer and University of West of England (UWE) Children's University Extended Mapping exercise) to inform and improve the equity in access for demographics across the SEND system Implement research to understand more about our SEND population; how many are accessing NHEs and council services and understand the support they are getting.
-From this develop a commissioning framework and understand the extent to which there is a need to increase early intervention 4.3 An updated co- produced SEND Joint Commissioning Review the Joint Commissioning Strategy to ensure its fit for purpose and reflects agreed Joint Commissioning Leads (CCG/SCC), Develop a cycle of gathering of feedback and evidence including complaints & compliments to track and measure the improvements and the impacts of jointly commissioned services as part of the service review / contact management arrangements published recommendations of the IPC review published rec ed recommendations Commissioning Applying the principles of coproduction, review and updat Applying the principles of coproduction, review and update the existing Joint Commissioning Strategy Director of the Parent Carer Forum A co-produced local area Commissioning Guidance Toolkit is launched to support services, families and teams' (including
+Sep Jan May Sep Ref Outcomes Action Lead Milestone - Dec 20 - Apr 21 - Aug 21 - Dec 21 Y2 4.2 understanding needs assessment of the local accurately reflect Somerset strategic needs assessment accurately reflects (SCC/CCG), Commissioning Leads All commissioning activity will be underpinned by the Strategic Needs Assessment.
+Specific needs assessments will inform all joint commissioning projects the current provision for children & children, young people and their families Commissioning Lead (SCC) The annual refresh of the Somerset SEND Strategic Needs assessment Page 35 young people with SEND Develop a map of local services from social care, health and education (based on information from evidence from the local offer and University of West of England (UWE) Children's University Extended Mapping exercise) to inform and improve the equity in access for demographics across the SEND system Implement research to understand more about our SEND population; how many are accessing NHEs and council services and understand the support they are getting.
+From this develop a commissioning framework and understand the extent to which there is a need to increase early intervention 4.3 An updated co- produced SEND Joint Commissioning Review the Joint Commissioning Strategy to ensure its fit for purpose and reflects agreed Joint Commissioning Leads (CCG/SCC), Develop a cycle of gathering of feedback and evidence including complaints & compliments to track and measure the improvements and the impacts of jointly commissioned services as part of the service review / contact management arrangements Strategy is published ned recommendations Commissioning Applying the p Applying the principles of coproduction, review and update the existing Joint Commissioning Strategy Director of the Parent Carer Forum A co-produced local area Commissioning Guidance Toolkit is launched to support services, families and teams' (including